How You Helped Us Build Square Capital

 We heard it over and over: For growing businesses, every hour counts.
 Caroline Bell, owner of Cafe Grumpy in New York, said they spent more than six months applying for a loan.
 With Square Capital, there’s no application process and Cafe Grumpy got their money the next business day.
 They used the money to open a sixth cafe.
 (If you’re in Grand Central station, you should stop by!)
 Because payments are automatic, business owners like Caroline can spend time—and money—on more important things, like chatting with customers, training employees, and growing their business.

 We’re extending new Square Capital offers every week to sellers already running their business with Square.
-The first step to becoming eligible for Square Capital is to download Square Register for either iOS or Android and start running your business with Square today.
+The first step to becoming eligible for Square Capital is to download Square Point of Sale for either iOS or Android and start running your business with Square today.

 We’re excited by the success of some of the earliest uses of Square Capital and can’t wait to see what the future holds as we expand the program.